Aurélien Pascal

 Cello

-Born in 1994 into a family of musicians, Pascal studied at the Conservatoire National Supérieur de Musique et de Danse de Paris with Philippe Müller and benefited from masterclasses with the legendary János Starker in Paris, Basel and Bloomington.
-He currently studies with Frans Helmerson and Gary Hoffman at the Kronberg Academy in Germany, and plays a French cello by Charles-Adolphe Gand from 1850.
+Born in 1994 into a musical family, Pascal studied at the Paris Conservatoire with Philippe Muller and attended masterclasses with János Starker.
+He furthered his studies with Frans Helmerson and Gary Hoffman at the Kronberg Academy in Germany.
+He plays a French Adolphe Gand cello from 1850.

 click to download images